-- A. Preble Street is committed to providing all employees with a safe, healthy, and injury-free workplace and shall comply with all health and safety standards established by applicable state and federal OSHA laws. - B. Employees are expected to observe all of the Agency's safety practices and protocols, exercise caution in all work activities, and immediately report all accidents and unsafe or unhealthy conditions to their supervisor. - C. Any employee who believes an assignment would constitute a danger to the health and/or safety of the employee shall immediately contact their immediate supervisor, who shall assess the danger and, if warranted, provide appropriate remedial measures.
-Any employee who, in good faith, believes an assignment presents an imminent danger of death or serious harm may request an alternative temporary assignment in their job classification when the condition is one that a reasonable person under the circumstances would conclude presents an imminent danger of death or serious harm to the employee and Preble Street has been notified of the situation and is unable to remediate.
+- A. Preble Street is committed to providing all employees with a safe, healthy, and injuryfree workplace and shall comply with all health and safety standards established by applicable state and federal OSHA laws. - B. Employees are expected to observe all of the Agency's safety practices and protocols, exercise caution in all work activities, and immediately report all accidents and unsafe or unhealthy conditions to their supervisor.
+In the event the unsafe or unhealthy conditions remain unresolved, employees should contact Human Resources.

-- 1. Preble Street shall provide safety information and training during orientation as well as periodic workplace safety training concerning safety and health hazards, safe work practices, and procedures to eliminate or minimize hazards.
-Safety trainings may include CPR/First Aid, Sharps/Bloodborne Pathogens, Active Weapons, Fire Safety, De-Escalation, Overdose Response, Hazmat and Chemical Safety, and Food Safety, as may be appropriate to the role.
+- C. Any employee who believes an assignment would constitute a danger to the health and/or safety of the employee shall immediately contact their immediate supervisor, who shall assess the danger and, if warranted, provide appropriate remedial measures.
+Any employee who, in good faith, believes an assignment presents an imminent danger of death or serious harm may request an alternative temporary assignment in their job classification when the condition is one that a reasonable person under the circumstances would conclude presents an imminent danger of death or serious harm to the employee and Preble Street has been notified of the situation and is unable to remediate. - D. - 1.
+Preble Street shall provide safety information and training during orientation as well as periodic workplace safety training concerning safety and health hazards, safe work practices, and procedures to eliminate or minimize hazards.
+Safety trainings shall include Preble Street's policies and procedures involving illegal discrimination and Hate Speech, Sharps/Bloodborne Pathogens, Active Weapons, Fire Safety, De-Escalation, Overdose Response, and may include Hazmat and Chemical Safety, Food Safety, and CPR/First Aid as may be appropriate to the role.
 Preble Street reserves the right to require additional trainings as it deems appropriate and/or as funding may require. - 2.
+Preble Street shall develop standard procedures, maintain training and readiness for responses to active weapons and fire safety, which may include practice responses and evacuation skills as Preble Street deems appropriate. - 3.
 Upon request, safety trainings, written materials, guides, and protocols shall be provided to staff members in languages other than English. - E. Preble Street shall maintain and properly label universally recognizable Medicine Kits and Narcan Kits for each client facility.
 Preble Street shall also maintain sharps containers in each client facility.
 The location of these items shall be communicated to all employees at each client facility. - F. Personal protective clothing shall be furnished by Preble Street when required by OSHA.